uix5/info-inpdir/README.md

     |    2 | Unknown
     |   92 | Zeros / Garbage

-Send by a slave upon receiving a *Session Setup* and *Slave Config Request* with encryption enabled, but for which the configuration or the password test byte do not equal those of the master ('None' is also considered an encryption type).
+Sent by a slave upon receiving a *Session Setup* and *Slave Config Request* with encryption enabled, but for which the configuration or the password test byte do not equal those of the master ('None' is also considered an encryption type).